farcaster-project/farcaster-gui/README.md

 ## Getting Started

-First install the deps with `npm install`, and then run the development server:
+First install the deps with `npm install` and generate gRPC client files with `npm run gen` (see instructions below), and then run the development server:

 ```bash
 npm run dev